Mechanics Lien Filing Process in Florida

 1. What is the deadline to file a mechanics lien in Florida?

-2. Who needs to send a Notice to Owner (NTO) in Florida?
+2. Who is required to send a Notice to Owner (NTO) in Florida?

-Anyone who does not have a direct contract with the property owner—such as subcontractors, material suppliers, and equipment rental companies—must send a Notice to Owner within 45 days of first furnishing labor or materials.
+According to Florida Statutes § 713.06(2), any party who does not have a direct contract with the property owner, including subcontractors, material suppliers, and equipment rental companies, must serve a Notice to Owner Florida (NTO) within 45 days of first furnishing labor or materials to preserve lien rights.

 3. Can I file a lien without a written contract?

 Yes.
-Florida law does not require a written contract to file a lien, but you must be able to prove the agreement, the value of the work or materials provided, and non-payment.
+Florida lien law does not require a written contract.
+However, you must be able to prove the existence of an agreement (oral or implied), the value of the labor or materials provided, and that payment is owed.
+Documentation such as invoices, delivery tickets, or emails can serve as supporting evidence.

 4. Where do I record a mechanics lien in Florida?